ahitagnied/klix/README.md

 ## Dependencies

-The project's dependencies are listed in the `requirements.txt` file.
+The project's dependencies will be listed in the `requirements.txt` file, upon completion.
 Install them using `pip install -r requirements.txt`.
+Essentially, they are Deepgram, Cartesia, OpenAI API, Twilio.

 ## Contributing